Block Strings

 -

-Insufficient indentation error (\( I_{parent} < I_L < I_{base} \) and the line has non-space content): produces the error “block string line has insufficient indentation”.
+Insufficient indentation error (\( I_{parent} < I_L < I_{base} \)): produces the error “block string line has insufficient indentation”.

 Indentation Stripping Example